-The Peterborough Museum & Archives will liaise with heritage and community groups.
+The Peterborough Museum & Archives will maintain liaison with heritage and community groups.

-Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice Canadian Council for Archives, Code of Ethics Canadian Museum Association, Ethics Guidelines IIC-CG and CAPC's Code of Ethics and Guidelines for Practice Ontario College of Teachers, Ethical Standards for the Teaching Profession Ontario Ministry of Tourism and Culture, Standards for Community Museums
+Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice.
+Canadian Council for Archives, Code of Ethics.
+Canadian Museum Association, Ethics Guidelines.
+IIC-CG and CAPC's Code of Ethics and Guidelines for Practice.
+Ontario College of Teachers, Ethical Standards for the Teaching Profession.
+Ontario Ministry of Tourism and Culture, Standards for Community Museums.

-Approved:Moved by R. Beal, seconded by S. McCormack, carried, March 1, 1990Revised:Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001Revised:Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12, 2006Revised:Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8, 2009Revised:Moved by Bill Eekhof, carried, December 9, 2010
+Approved: Revised: Revised: Moved by R. Beal, seconded by S. McCormack, carried, March 1, 1990 Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001 Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12, 2006 Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8, 2009 Revised: Revised: Moved by Bill Eekhof, carried, December 9, 2010 Moved by Linda Lumsden, carried , May 14, 2015